-Our initial focus has been on starting to cut back growth around the existing paths through the wood which had become rather overgrown, as well as gradually reducing some of the more invasive species such as holly and non-native species such as laurel.
+We have cut back growth around the existing paths through the wood, as well as gradually reducing some of the more invasive species such as holly and non-native species such as laurel.
 The reason for doing this is to open up the floor of the woodland slightly to allow any existing dormant woodland plants to reassert themselves.

-We’re pleased to announce that we have received a funding Grant from Rushmoor Borough Council which will enable us to create a wildlife trail within the park and woods.
-More information about this will become available during 2018.
+We received a funding Grant from Rushmoor Borough Council which enabled us to install bridges to improve access to the woods and create a wildlife trail within the park and woods.
+See if you can find our brass rubbing posts and wildlife information boards!

 If you know anything about woodland, or have an interest in helping with this goal, then please contact us now at firstname.lastname@example.org!